harmony-one/h/progress/rikako-hatoya.md

+2025-09-11 Thu: Looked into [backtesting fee calculation](https://chatgpt.com/share/68c21633-30c0-8012-be3d-7c267ed431d5) and Aaron's backtesting script.
+Re-looked into Aaron's original strategy again, research on impermanent loss, and more on DLMMs.

 2025-09-10 Wed: Looked into aggregate exposures.
 Researched the more hand-wavey parts of the strategy mentioned in playbook (risk reduction benefit).

 2025-09-09 Tue: Read through the Aerodrome LP Fee Optimization & Delta Hedging Playbook thoroughly.
-Compiled documentation and added its notes along with notes on market maker from citadel and janestreet, and Aaron's initial readme omn LP strategy.
+Compiled documentation and added its notes along with notes on market maker from citadel and janestreet, and Aaron's initial readme on LP strategy.

 2025-09-08 Mon: Looked into DLMMs.
 Researched into hedging options with delta and gamma.